RickStormBringer/ivybch/docs/language/Types.md

 # Types

-The following argument types are supported when compiling Ivy to Bitcoin Script:
+The following argument types are supported when compiling Ivy to BitcoinCash Script:

 * **Bytes**: a string of bytes (typically represented in hexadecimal)